mmesiti/cr-documentation/content/wishlist.md

   - Make it easy for others to contribute: **document how you prefer others to contribute**.
   - Users of your code may be shy to contribute code.
     Your **documentation provides a platform for your first contributions**.

+  {nitpick}`Correctness of some kind of documentation is testable automatically!
+See our episodes about Jupyter Notebooks later and about testing tomorrow.`

 ````